 Proofread | polish

 Proofreading falls below copy editing in the editing hierarchy, and it comes right after it in the writing process.
 In a proofread, your editor will just be looking for mistakes.
-A proofreader focuses on mechanics and formatting, and instead of providing any necessary rephrasing or rearranging as an editor would in a copy edit, he or she will indicate where such changes are needed and leave the rest to you.
+A proofreader focuses on mechanics and formatting, and instead of providing any necessary rephrasing or rearranging as an editor would in a copy edit, they will indicate where such changes are needed and leave the rest to you.
 A proofread is best for very well-written or previously reviewed manuscripts and often is reserved for print-ready (or camera-ready) copy—the final proofs you’d send to a printer.
 Your editor will catch any errors introduced during last-minute revisions, typesetting, or the design process.
 As the final stage in the editorial process, a proofread will give you the don’t-touch-it-again copy that you’d submit to a publisher or a professor.
 Request a proofread if you feel confident about big-picture issues and are just looking to polish the finished product.

 Manuscript evaluation | critique

 A manuscript evaluation is a comprehensive critique of your work that you can request at any stage of the writing process.
 It’s most useful while your draft is still open to major revisions.
 Your editor will read your draft and provide a thoughtful, in-depth written review.
-He or she will point out overall strengths and weaknesses and offer tips and suggestions for improving the piece.
+They will point out overall strengths and weaknesses and offer tips and suggestions for improving the piece.
 They may also be happy to customize an evaluation to target key areas of concern to you (for example, Is it organized? or Is it believable? or Is it marketable?).
 This service is especially popular with book authors, who find an expert opinion helpful both while their work is in progress and before they begin marketing it.